-parse_start_url(response)
+parse_start_url (response, kwargs)

-This method is called for the start_urls responses.
-It allows to parse the initial responses and must return either an Item object, a Request object, or an iterable containing any of them.
+This method is called for each response produced for the URLs in the spider's start_urls attribute.
+It allows to parse the initial responses and must return either an item object, a Request object, or an iterable containing any of them.